krenfix15/rocket-war/README.md

 # rocket-war

-A game made using the "Greenfoot" engine using Java.
+A game made using the "Greenfoot" engine (Java).

 You need Greenfoot to open this project.
 -----------------------------------------------------------------------------------------------------------------------